Early College On-campus FAQ

 How does the selection process work?

 The on-campus Early College program is very competitive.
 We are seeking well-rounded individuals who will be a great fit for the classroom and for the Northwestern community.
-We will interview top candidates (with GPA of 3.3 or higher and ACT/PLAN score of at least 22, Aspire score of at least 434, or SAT score of at least 1530, or PSAT score of at least 153) to better determine who to accept.
+We will interview top candidates (see GPA and test score requirements here) to better determine who to accept.
 Students must also maintain a 3.0 GPA at Northwestern during the program.

 How much does Early College cost?